Mictronics/readsb/README-json.md

 ## receiver.json

-This file has general metadata about dump1090.
+This file has general metadata about readsb.
 It does not change often and you probably just want to read it once at startup.
 The keys are:

- * version: the version of dump1090 in use
+ * version: the version of readsb in use
  * refresh: how often aircraft.json is updated (for the file version), in milliseconds. the webmap uses this to control its refresh interval.
  * history: the current number of valid history files (see below)
  * lat: the latitude of the receiver in decimal degrees.
 Optional, may not be present.